10 most engaging psychological horror games of all time

-Psychological horror games might just affect the human mind perhaps more than films and books do.
+Psychological horror games may affect the human mind perhaps more than films and books do as game developers have the scope of going into horrific details of a story that filmmakers and authors may have to leave out.

-Armed with the ability to make gamers dive deep and participate in every gory and horrific detail in games, game makers often have an edge over filmmakers and authors, and while the protagonists in games are just as fallible and vulnerable, the mental tension between gamers and their characters are often sky high.
+Protagonists in games of this genre are depicted as any other fallible and vulnerable human.
+However, mental tension in characters is high.

 This brings us to Squid Game (2021), the acclaimed South Korean show, which has become a rage around the world.
 The Netflix original became the most-watched show on the platform within the month of it’s release.
 It depicts 456 seemingly helpless people who put their lives on the line for money.
 The games they play to win are those that children play for fun.
-However, the element of psychological horror in it is that they die if they lose these seemingly innocent games.
+However, the element of psychological horror in it is that they die if they lose.

 The show includes everything — from extreme mental pressure to betrayal — that many of the lead characters go through.
-But only time will tell if it will be turned into a real psychological horror game.
+But only time will tell if it is turned into a real psychological horror game.

-If you are a part of the millions of people who have made Squid Game a worldwide hit (and want to take this genre a few notches higher), here are 10 of the most engaging psychological horror games that will have your heart — and mind.
+If you are a part of the millions of people who have made Squid Game a worldwide hit, then here are 10 of the most engaging psychological horror games that may also interest you.

 Limbo

-Limbo might’ve been released in 2010, but it continues to be a favourite among gamers.
+Although Limbo was released in 2010, it continues to be a favourite among gamers.

-The psychological horror game was created by Danish independent game developer Playdead, and follows a young boy in search of a young girl — presumed to be his sister — in a nightmare-like dimension that resembles hell.
+The psychological horror game was created by Playdead, which is a Danish independent game developer.
+The acclaimed side-scrolling game follows a young boy in search of a young girl, presumed to be his sister, in a nightmare-like dimension that resembles hell.

-Everything in this side-scrolling game is black and white, which gives it a German Expressionism and film noir vibe, according to reviewers.
-This style is perhaps the most striking feature of the game, and it’s one that lends an extremely ominous air of mystery and gloom to Limbo.
+Everything in Limbo is black and white, which makes it seem similar to films of German Expressionism and noir genres, according to reviewers.
+This style is perhaps the most striking feature of the game, one that lends an extremely ominous air of mystery and gloom to Limbo.

 The answer to why he is searching for the little girl and what happens when he finds her might shock some at the end of the game.
-Its open ending has, however, spawned a generation of gamers to build their own theories.
+Its open-ending has, however, spawned a generation of gamers to build their theories.
 Yet, the one common element in most is Limbo’s connection to death.

 Fran Bow